A winter coat is an investment so it’s important to choose one that will serve you well for more than five minutes.

 A super warm coat

-I spend a significant amount of time outside, walking the children to school or standing watching them playing football so I need a coat that is super warm for those icy wintery days.
+I spend a significant amount of time outside, watching my kids play football so I need a coat that is super warm for those icy wintery days.

-Last year I bought the cosiest, light-weight coat you could ever wish for.
+A few years ago I bought the cosiest, light-weight coat you could ever wish for.
 It is from the Uniqlo Ultra-light Down range.
-The good news is they are still available so if you need something casual and cosy and affordable at (£79.90) this range comes highly recommended.
-I get LOTS of cuddles when I wear this one, it’s like a duvet.
+The good news is they are still available so if you need something casual and cosy take a look.
+They do different styles, lengths and colours so definitely check them out.
+They are a great option for dog walking too.

-The bad news is that you can’t put it in the washing machine, so choose a darker colour.
+The bad news is that you can’t put them in the washing machine, so choose a darker colour.
 In my opinion the comfort, warmth and lightweight fabric outweigh the washing issue.

 A smart coat